tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 ### Books

 * [zlibrary](http://zlibraryexau2g3p.onion/).
-An library with books in any language.
+A library with books in any language.
 Has a [clearnet version](https://b-ok.cc/).
 * [小説を読もう！](https://yomou.syosetu.com/).
 Lets you read web novels for free.